kebond/microsoft-365-docs/microsoft-365/compliance/gdpr-summary-data-protection-impact-assessment.md

 The following guidelines apply to Office 365, Azure, Dynamics 365 and Microsoft Support and Professional Services.
 Further details relevant to your Microsoft implementation are also provided.

 1. _When is a DPIA needed?_
-    Article 35 of the GDPR requires a DPIA “[w]here a type of processing in particular using new technologies, and taking into account the nature, scope, context and purposes of the processing, is likely to result in a high risk to the rights and freedoms of natural persons.”
-The following risk factors are detailed in [Determining Whether a DPIA is Needed][DPIAwhenNeeded].
+    The risk factors listed below should be addressed when considering whether to complete a DPIA.
+Other potential factors and further details are found in [Determining Whether a DPIA is Needed][DPIAwhenNeeded].
      * A systematic and extensive evaluation of data based on automated processing.
      * Processing on a large scale of special categories of data (data revealing information uniquely identifying a natural person), or of personal data relating to criminal convictions and offences.
      * Systematic monitoring of a publicly accessible area on a large scale.